XBTFinex/hk-engine/README.md

     increase customer engagement
     influence customer psycology thru obscure tricks :D

-hk-engine is the digital marketing tool for online business increase revenue

-through smart and automated growth hacking.
+hk-engine is the perfect digital marketing tool for online business to increase their revenue through smart and automated growth hacking.